zendframework/zend-expressive-swoole/docs/book/static-resources.md

 ## Alternative static resource handlers

-As noted at the beginning of this chapter, the the `RequestHandlerSwooleRunner` composes a `StaticResourceHandlerInterface` instance in order to determine if a resource was matched by the request, and then to serve it.
+As noted at the beginning of this chapter, the the `SwooleRequestHandlerRunner` composes a `StaticResourceHandlerInterface` instance in order to determine if a resource was matched by the request, and then to serve it.